Here is a compilation of interesting China Facts which should give you a brief introduction to this fascinating country.

 Capital: China's capital city is Beijing.

 Population: China is the world's most populous country.
-There are 1.3 billion people in China, that is more than twice the number of people in Europe (excluding Russia) and one billion more than in the United States.
+There are 1.38 billion people in China, that is more than twice the number of people in Europe (excluding Russia) and over a billion more than in the United States.

 Area: 9.5 million square kilometers or 3.7 million square miles.
 Located in the Asian continent, China is the fourth largest country, after Russia, Canada and the United States.